Information for GPs - UL Hospitals Group

 The laboratory user manuals and laboratory guidance documents of Ennis Hospital, Nenagh Hospital and University Hospital Limerick are controlled in accordance with the ULHG pathology quality Management system requirements.
 The current amendments for the laboratory user manuals are outlined in the amendment table in each hospital laboratory user manual.

-Feedback welcome from GPs
+Feedback is welcome from GPs

 We are always improving how we do our business and how we engage with all our partners including GPs.
 We welcome all GP feedback.
 This helps us to recognise where we need to make improvements and if changes we make have a positive effect.